amirci/amirci.github.io/_posts/2024-10-04-page-objects-acceptance-testing.md

 What about a page that has multiple complex parts, can we use POMs too?
 Of course!
 It is an exercise of component design.
 Just keep creating different objects that are part of bigger objects.

-In this case `loginWith` is a function but if _login_ would be a whole section of the page that has a "remember me" option, or "reset my password" functionality it could be converted to its own nested object doing something like:
+In this case `loginWith` is a function but if _login_ would be a whole section of the page that has a "remember me" option, or "reset my password" functionality it could be converted to a nested object doing something like this:

 ```js
 const Landing = {